 - Articular cartilage injuries.

-Damage and dislocations of the kneecap cause acute pain when the injury occurs and sometimes causes chronic pain, even after the wound has healed.
+Damage and dislocations of the kneecap cause acute pain when the injury occurs and sometimes cause chronic pain, even after the wound has healed.
 While many kneecap injuries are a result of a traumatic injury, some are a result of repetitive motions or genetic conditions.
 Chronic dislocations or subluxations may be the result of a connective tissue disorder such as Ehlers-Danlos syndrome or structural defects caused by a genetic disease.
 Injuries to the kneecap include:

 - Patellar dislocation: the kneecap entirely moves out of position and requires some physical manipulation to return to the proper position.
 Dislocations are painful and can cause damage to the joint, especially if they frequently occur.